JuanIrache/DJI_SRT_Parser/README.md

 //You can create multiple instances, one for reading each SRT file.
 Specify data as a string and filename for future reference let DJIData = DJISRTParser(dataString,fileName);

+//toGeoJSON() exports the current interpretation of data to a CSV spreadsheet format.
+The optional value raw exports the raw data instead.
+You can then use tokml or togpx modules to convert to those formats let geoJSON = DJIData.toGeoJSON();

 //rawMetadata() returns an array of objects with labels and the unmodified SRT data in the form of strings console.log(DJIData.rawMetadata());
 //metadata() returns an object with 2 elements